 Suicides take the lives of more police officers than felons and that has to stop.
 Leaders need to put Wellness Programs in place that aren’t just for show but that are effective.
 I would start with the excellent program ran by the California Highway Patrol and for some excellent training, I would reach out to Under The Shield.
 Wellness is more than a poster and a toll free number.
 It needs to be weaved throughout the agency and as a leader, it must be a priority now.

 So there you have it.
-There is much more to discuss in this area and I plan to do that throughout 2018 and the rest of my career.
+There is much more to discuss in this area and I plan to do that throughout the next decade and the rest of my career.
 For decades, the previous generation of crime fighters left us safer with more resources and if we don’t turn it around immediately, law enforcement is in real danger of regressing.
 That is unacceptable and the time for Courageous Leadership is now!

 What others are saying about “Courageous Leadership For Law Enforcement”